 In pursuit of its objectives, the Workgroup will engage in a variety of activities to generate a set of specific outputs, or high-quality, written products.
 Outputs will aim to advance the use of standards for CDSiC and the CDS community.
-The Workgroup will develop:
+Examples of potential outputs include: